raul23/pyebooktools/README.rst

   - the `documentation for ebook-tools`_ (shell scripts) or
   - `search_file_for_isbns()`_ from ``lib.py`` (Python function where ISBNs
     search in files is implemented).

+  The `find`_ subcommand from the `ebook-tools.py` script uses this module.

 - ``split_into_folders.py`` splits the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.

-Each of these modules is associated to a subcommand within the ``ebooktools.py`` script, as shown in the `Script usage, subcommands and options`_ section.
+The `split`_ subcommand from the `ebook-tools.py` script uses this module.

 Installation and dependencies
 =============================